hashicorp/katakoda/learn-sentinel-intro/step1.md

 Open the file `terraform-sentinel/tf-config/main.tf`{{open}} and review the infrastructure configuration you are testing.

 This configuration builds a publicly-readable S3 bucket with a unique name and deploys an example web app as a bucket object.
-The `acl` attribute of the `"aws_s3_bucket" "bucket"` resource ensures this web app object is public but the viewer cannot write or edit it.

-This policy creates a resource filter for your S3 buckets and a rule that requires that resource to have at least one tag.

 ## Review the policy